theweebcoders/CommercialBreaker/README.md

 **Step 5** Create Channel

 This will create your channel.
-It will take a few minutes, but when it's done you there will be a new channel on your DizqueTV server.
+It will take a few minutes, but when it's done you there will be a new channel on your DizqueTV or Tunarr server depending on what you selected in step 1.

 That's it!
 Congratulations!
 You have made a Toonami Channel!